clementloyer/ada-website.github.io/all_collections/_posts/2024-12-17-univariate.md

 It seems that actor gender distribution remains the same for franchise and non-franchise movies. **This is unsurprising as we can agree that there are particulalry many female characters in franchise movies than non-franchise movies**, at least anecdotally.

 Next, we shift our focus to ethnicity groups.
-Contrary to actor gender information, actor ethnicity is not available for the majority of actors (available for 99719/395202 $\approx$ 25.2%)...
+Contrary to actor gender information, actor ethnicity is not available for the majority of actors (available for 99719/395202 = 25.2%)...
 Upon observing the dataset, **we hypothesized that the actors with known ethnicity are those with more publicity**, so they are more likely to play main roles in the movies.
 The ethnicity distribution of these main actors can be representative of which racial group is more or less featured in the movie.
 Having this in mind, we will proceed to visualize actors' racial group distribution for franchise and non-franchise movies.

 [Racial group distribution comparison] bar chart